-Modern Slavery Statement for FY2022
+Modern Slavery Statement for FY2024

 This statement is made by Mitsui O.S.K.
-Lines, Ltd. (MOL) and MOL (EUROPE AFRICA) LTD. (MOLEA) pursuant to Section 54(1) of the UK Modern Slavery Act 2015, for the fiscal year 2022 with the approval of the Board of Directors of MOL and that of MOLEA.
+Lines, Ltd. (MOL) and MOL (EUROPE AFRICA) LTD (MOLEA) pursuant to Section 54(1) of the UK Modern Slavery Act 2015, for the FY2024 with the approval of the Board of Directors of MOL and that of MOLEA.
 MOL and its group companies, including MOLEA, are referred to as the "MOL Group."